ibm-cloud-docs/cephaas/setup_cli_api_environment.md

 ### Step 4: Verify that you have API access
 {: #verify-api-access}

+Now that you have an endpoint and your IAM token, verify your API access via one of the APIs described in the [API Reference](docs/cephaas?topic=cephaas-about-api).

 If you run into unexpected results, add the `--verbose` (debug) flag after the `curl` command to obtain detailed logging information.
 {: tip}